Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Preliminaries

 That is, for each $\phi \in \sltz$, we can write

 where $(\cdot,\cdot)$ is the $L^2$ inner product.
 As in the case of the GFF on a compact domain, the convergence almost surely holds for all such $\phi$, and the law of $h$ turns out not to depend on the choice of $(f_n)$ \cite{SHE06}.
-It is also possible to view $h$ as the standard Gaussian on $\sltzc$, i.e.\ a collection of random variables $(h,f)_\nabla$ indexed by $f \in \sltzc$ which respect linear combinations and have covariance
+It is also possible to view $h$ as the standard Gaussian on $\sltc$, i.e.\ a collection of random variables $(h,f)_\nabla$ indexed by $f \in \sltc$ which respect linear combinations and have covariance

-Formally integrating by parts, we have that $(h,f)_\nabla = -(h,\Delta f)$ (where $(h,\Delta f)$ is, formally, the $L^2$ inner product of $h$ and $\Delta f$).
-Thus the limit defining $(h,\phi)$ in \eqref{eqn::wholegfflimit} a.s.\ exists for any fixed function (or generalized function) $\phi$ with the property that $\Delta^{-1} \phi \in \sltzc$.
+Formally integrating by parts, we have that $(h,f)_\nabla = -2\pi (h,\Delta f)$ (where $(h,\Delta f)$ is, formally, the $L^2$ inner product of $h$ and $\Delta f$).
+Thus, for any fixed function (or generalized function) $\phi$ with the property that $\Delta^{-1} \phi \in \sltc$, the limit defining $(h,\phi)$ in~\eqref{eqn::wholegfflimit} a.s.\ exists.
 (Although the limit almost surely exists for any fixed $\phi$ with this property, it is a.s.\ not the case that the limit exists for {\em all} functions with this property.
 However, the limit does exist a.s.\ for all $\phi \in \sltz$ simultaneously.)
 We think of $h$ as being defined only up to an additive constant in $\R$ because

 We can fix the additive constant, for example, by setting $(h,\phi_0) = 0$ for some fixed $\phi_0 \in \slt$ with $\int \phi_0(z) dz =1$.